-The Company participates in a Group defined benefit scheme run by Santander UK.
+The Company participates in a Group defined benefit scheme run by Santander UK Group Holdings plc.
 However, it is not possible to identify the Company's share of the assets and liabilities of the scheme; therefore, it is accounted for as a defined contribution scheme.
 The pension charge in the profit and loss reflects the contributions payable during the year.